 Overheating occurs when there is a mismatch between the chain drive and the groove blade.

-Your chainsaw must have a perfectly matched chain and blade because they are aligned on each other.
+Your chainsaw must have a perfectly matched chain and blade because they are aligned.
 A size mismatch will cause overheating and even smoking of the blade.
-In addition, you must make sure that the thickness of the chainsaw drive links perfectly matches the breadth of the blade groove.
+In addition, you must ensure that the chainsaw drive links’ thickness matches the blade groove’s breadth.

 You will find the measurements of the dimensions in your user manual or the catalog if you have bought an individual product.